Giuliani says Sessions should 'close' Mueller probe, as DOJ locks down 'scope memo'

 The rest of the scope memo is blacked out.

+Rosenstein, meanwhile, warned earlier this week that the Justice Department is "not going to be extorted" after members of the conservative House Freedom Caucus drafted articles of impeachment against him.
+The articles apparently were drafted as a "last resort" in lawmakers' fight for documents.

+"I can tell you there are people who have been making threats privately and publicly against me for quite some time and I think they should understand by now: The Department of Justice is not going to be extorted," Rosenstein said.
+"We’re going to do what is required by the rule of law and any kind of threats that anybody makes are not going to affect the way we do our job."

 Giuliani made his latest comments as he discussed in depth the $130,000 payment Trump attorney Michael Cohen made to porn star Stormy Daniels in 2016 to stay silent about accusations of an affair with Trump.
 Giuliani now says Trump reimbursed that money, but did not know at the time what it was for.
-Trump disputes the allegations.
+Trump disputes the Daniels allegations.

 Last month, following the FBI’s raid of Cohen’s personal properties, and the revelation that it was referred by Mueller’s office, a spokesman for the special counsel referred Fox News to the U.S. Code of Federal Regulation (CFR) Title 28, Section 600.4 regarding “additional jurisdiction.”